giorgoskaragian/A_Lang_Compiler/README.md

 !!!Notice!!!
 You need the file you get out of the compiler(Phase4) as is(to have the .abc extension), to be able to run on VM.

+Will add the language at some point in the future.